 The Student Health Centre

-Please do not attend the surgery for your appointment unless your GP or nurse has called you and told you to come in.
+Until this time, please do not attend the surgery for your appointment unless your GP or nurse has called you and told you to come in.
 We will contact you by phone or video call around the time of your appointment.
 Your GP or nurse might ask you to come to one of our other sites in Guildford if necessary.
 If you need to speak to us urgently, please call 01483 409309.

 Thank you for your patience and understanding.